spacelift-io/user-documentation/docs/integrations/audit-trail.md

 # Audit trail

 !!! info
-    Note that audit trail is an enterprise feature.
+    Note that Audit Trail is an Enterprise plan feature.

 Spacelift optionally supports auditing all operations that change Spacelift resources.
 This is handled by asynchronously sending webhooks to a user-supplied endpoint.